frandiox/vitedge/docs/api.md

 }
 ```

-The actual handler gets the `event` and `request` objects provided by the running platform.
+The actual handler gets the `event` ([FetchEvent](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent)) and `request` ([fetch Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)) objects provided by the running platform.
+Note that some properties of these objects might be missing during development (such as CF's location information).

-The response must be an object with `data` property.
+The response must be either a new [fetch Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) or an object with `data` property that contains a stringifiable object or plan text.

 **Note on headers**: Use always lower case for header keys.